nest/nest-simulator/ACKNOWLEDGMENTS.md

 Acknowledgments
 ---------------

-NEST development has been supported by many organisations, programs and individuals since 1993.
+NEST development has been supported by many organisations, programs, and individuals since 1993.
 The following list of support received is therefore necessarily incomplete.